 Income and Expenses

-Keeping track of income and expenses is imperative from the beginning and onwards.
+Keeping track of income and expenses (this includes cryptocurrency) is imperative from the beginning and onwards.
 Allowing these items to become unorganized will result in more work later.
 In addition, every business should have separate accounts for personal and business items.
 The IRS is very specific about this separation.

 Automating payments, invoicing and income streams make business accounting easier.
 Opting for automation can help you avoid missed payments and lagging accounts receivable.
 It is important to pay your bills on time, especially taxes.
 If you put these on an automated pay system, you will never have late payments.
 Late fees can add up and impact your profit margin.